+- 1 2 3

+- (1) Use BMPs that avoid a sustained increase in the receiving water temperature, while still incorporating the stormwater controls required for the project's density level.

+- 4

+- (2) Allow on-site stormwater treatment devices such as infiltration areas, bioretention areas, and level spreaders as added controls.

+- 5

+- (i) For areas draining to Nutrient Sensitive Waters, permittees, delegated programs, and regulated entities must:

+- 8 9 10

-- (2) Allow on-site stormwater treatment devices such as infiltration areas, bioretention areas, and level spreaders as added controls. - (j) For areas draining to Nutrient Sensitive Waters, permittees, delegated programs, and regulated entities must: - (1) Use BMPs that reduce nutrient loading, while still incorporating the stormwater controls required for the project's density level.
+(1) Use BMPs that reduce nutrient loading, while still incorporating the stormwater controls required for the project's density level.
 In areas where the Department has approved a Nutrient Sensitive Water Urban Stormwater Management Program, the provisions of that program fulfill the nutrient loading reduction requirement.
-Nutrient Sensitive Water Urban Stormwater Management Program requirements are found in 15A NCAC 02B .0200. - (2) Implement a nutrient application management program for both inorganic fertilizer and organic nutrients to reduce nutrients entering waters of the State. - (k) For BMPs that require a separation from the seasonal high-water table, the separation shall be provided by at least 12 inches of naturally occurring soil above the seasonal high-water table. - (l) Nothing in this section shall limit, expand, or alter the requirement that a discharge fully comply with all applicable State or federal water quality standards.
+Nutrient Sensitive Water Urban Stormwater Management Program requirements are found in 15A NCAC 02B .0200.

+(2) Implement a nutrient application management program for both inorganic fertilizer and organic nutrients to reduce nutrients entering waters of the State.

-SECTION 10.
-Delegation. - A public entity that does not administer a Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management throughout the entirety of its planning jurisdiction and whose planning jurisdiction includes a regulated coverage area under Section 4 of this act may submit a stormwater management program for its regulated coverage area or a portion of its regulated coverage area to the Commission for approval pursuant to G.S.
+SECTION 8.
+Delegation. - A public entity that does not administer a Phase II National Pollutant Discharge Elimination System (NPDES) permit for stormwater management throughout the entirety of its planning jurisdiction and whose planning jurisdiction includes a regulated coverage area under Section 3 of this act may submit a stormwater management program for its regulated coverage area or a portion of its regulated coverage area to the Commission for approval pursuant to G.S.
 143-214.7(c).
-An ordinance or regulation adopted by a public entity shall at least meet and may exceed the minimum requirements of Section 9 of this act.
+An ordinance or regulation adopted by a public entity shall at least meet and may exceed the minimum requirements of this act and the six minimum control measures required by 40 Code of Federal Regulations § 122.34(b) (1 July 2003 Edition).
 Two or more public entities are authorized to establish a joint program and to enter into any agreements that are necessary for the proper administration and enforcement of the program.
 The resolution, memorandum of agreement, or other document that establishes any joint program must be duly recorded in the minutes of the governing body of each public entity participating in the program, and a certified copy of each resolution must be filed with the Commission.
 The Commission shall review each proposed program submitted to it to determine whether the submission is complete.
 Within 90 days after the receipt of a complete submission, the Commission shall notify the public entity submitting the program that it has been approved, approved with modifications, or disapproved.
-The Commission shall only approve a program upon determining that its standards equal or exceed those of Section 9 of this act.
+The Commission shall only approve a program upon determining that its standards equal or exceed those of this act and the six minimum control measures required by 40 Code of Federal Regulations § 122.34(b) (1 July 2003 Edition).
 If the Commission determines that any public entity is failing to administer or enforce an approved stormwater management program, it shall notify the public entity in writing and shall specify the deficiencies of administration and enforcement.
-If the public entity has not taken corrective action within 30 days of receipt of notification from the Commission, the Commission shall assume administration and enforcement of the program until such time as the public

-43 44 entity indicates its willingness and ability to resume administration and enforcement of the program.
+If the public entity has not taken corrective action within 30 days of receipt of notification from the Commission, the Commission shall assume administration and enforcement of the program until such time as the public entity indicates its willingness and ability to resume administration and enforcement of the program.

-SECTION 11.(a) Exceptions. - The Department or an appropriate local authority, pursuant to Article 18 of G.S.
+SECTION 9.(a) Exceptions. - The Department or an appropriate local authority, pursuant to Article 18 of G.S.
 153A or Article 19 of G.S.
 160A, may grant exceptions from the 30-foot landward location of built-upon area requirement as well as the deed restrictions and protective covenants requirement as follows: